nicomace/testDeFi/_pages/performance.md

   }
 </style>

-## Objective
 Liquidity provision is not about chasing APR.
 It is about managing inventory risk and extracting fees efficiently.

+## Objective
 In [Risk Overview](/testDeFi/project/risk/), returns are estimated with weekly harvest fees.
-As LP are highly dynamic, we can only assume an estimated return.
-While realized return can be computed when position is closed.
+As LP are highly dynamic, we can only assume an estimated return, while realized return is computed when position is closed.

 To summarize:
 -	Expected return -> decision support